 Many moves happen to get closer to a potentially larger client base.
 However, you also run the risk of losing clients with a move.
 Smart business owners take the time to calculate the numbers and ensure the gains made with a move will outweigh any losses.

 High costs can come in overpaying for the move, the loss or damage of office equipment during the move and disruption of your business.
 This is where hiring experienced movers can pay off.
-Search for companies that offer free estimates, guaranteed pricing and have a track record of moving businesses quickly to limit any down time for the company.
+Search for companies that offer free estimates, pricing and have a track record of moving businesses quickly to limit any down time for the company.

 If you are moving to Florida from another state to relocate or start your business, you also will need to move your family.
 This can be a pro or con, depending on whether your family is excited about a move.
 This is another area where an experienced moving company can help.
 Some companies have expertise in both business and individual moves.
 You will want one of these companies for your move.